 Notes.
 Methodological quality criteria 1 = Is the sampling strategy relevant to address the research question?; Methodological quality criteria 2 = Is the sample representative of the target population?; Methodological quality criteria 3 = Are the measurements appropriate?; Methodological quality criteria 4 = Is the risk of nonresponse bias low?; Methodological quality criteria 5 = Is the statistical analysis appropriate to answer the research question?.

+Table S3.